 Pill bugs feed on detritus (decaying organic material).
 The crustaceans prefer rotting fruits and vegetables and decaying plant materials but may also feed on the decomposing remains of other arthropods.
 On occasion, pill bugs may eat plant roots and seedlings, usually in the absence of more desirable food.
 An estimated 10-percent of the pill bug’s diet comes from self-coprophagy, eating its own waste to pick up nutrients that were not processed during initial digestion.

 Pill bugs usually reproduce in the warm months of late spring and early summer.
 A pregnant female carries eggs in a water-filled pouch called a marsupium.
 Once eggs hatch, offspring may remain in the pouch until they are developed enough to leave and forage for food.
 From eggs to developing young larvae, a female may carry a brood for a little over two months.
 A pill bug usually produces about two dozen young per brood.
 Environment (temperature and humidity) affects reproduction rate and pill bug populations.
-New England’s climate usually accommodates for one generation per year.
 After leaving the marsupium, larvae molt within 24 hours and experience two more molts in the next three weeks.
 Developing pill bugs then molt once every two weeks for the next 20 weeks.
 Afterward, the crustaceans reach adulthood and molt at irregular intervals.
 Adult pill bugs live for about two years.

 Problems Caused by Pill Bugs